Last year, in the Podiatry Business Owners Club on Facebook, I asked the following question:

 - A - These are your awesome patients.

 - B - Good patients, but not as awesome as your A's.

 - C - These patients are often not fun to work with.

-- D - Are simply not nice people.
+- D - They are not nice people.

-Your goal is to build a podiatry business full of A and B type patients and get rid of your D's immediately.
+Your goal is to build a podiatry business full of A and B type patients and immediately get rid of your D's.

 With your C patients, explain to them what they need to do or change to become a B patient, and if they do not make the required changes, you need to show them the door.

 Some podiatrists may say you cannot do this, but it's your podiatry business, and therefore you make the rules on how the podiatry game is played in your business.

 Q: If a team member treated you as poorly as some of your patients, how long would you tolerate this behaviour?

 Q: How often would you allow a team member to arrive late for work before saying something to them?